Aviator16/Sales_Prediction_in_Pytorch/README.md

 I split the date column to **year**, **month (1-12)**,**day-of-week (1-7)** & **day-of-month (1-31)**.
 The total number of variables after preprocessing would result in more then 115 features and the datset consists of 9,13,000 samples so I used **Categorical Embeddings** for feature selection to reduce the complexity of the model.
 It resulted in 60 unique variables.

 I have used several models for a comparative study and have done it using **PyTorch**.
 For each of these models, I have used **Mean Square Error** as my loss function and have used **Adam optimiser** for the purpose of training my weights.
+I have trained the models on a Ryzen 5 Hexa core 4600H CPU.
 ### 1. Feed Forward Neural Network:
+It consists of 3 hidden layers having 512, 128 and 32 nodes each.
+Each batch ran for 32 epochs meaning in total the model trained for 256 epochs.
+Evaluating the model on the test set gave the following results:
+* R2 score on test set is 0.923525640363284
+* Mean Absolute Error on test set is 6.846392510761627
+* Root Mean Square error on test set is 8.725558357325898
+* Mean Absolute Percentage Error on test set is 0.15158092560938577
+* Adjusted R2 score on test set is 0.9235231260413219